 Jazz guitarist, composer, bandleader, and educator Yuval Amihai was born in Beer Sheva, Israel.
 He started learning piano at the age of 8 and switched to the electric guitar at 13.
-By the age of 16, he was playing professionally around the country and leading several bands.
+By the age of 16, he was leading his own bands and performing regularly around the country.

-In 2018, Yuval relocatded for the second time and moved New York City.
-Once again, soon after his arrival he became highly involved in the local jazz scene and started to perform regularly in some of the city’s great jazz clubs and venues, sharing the stage with many of the scene's top musicians.
+In 2018, Yuval relocated for the second time and moved to New York City.
+Once again, soon after his arrival he became highly involved in the local jazz scene and started to perform regularly in some of the city’s greatest jazz clubs and venues, sharing the stage with many of the scene's top musicians.